ericpgreen2/rill-demo-partner-filtered-dashboards/README.md

-A quick demo to showcase granular access policies.
+A quick demo to showcase dashboard security policies.